tugiss11/PhotoAlbum/README.md

 Liang GUO 397616
 - User interface developer
 - Index View
-    - Come up with the Name called "MemoryAlbum" and first designed the index page which I wnat to emphesisze the LOGO and give the first strong impression to the visitor.
+    - Come up with the name called "MemoryAlbum" and first designed the index page which I want to emphasize the LOGO and give the first strong impression to the visitor.
 - Login and Register View
     - Check the username is taken or not then give the feedback to the user.(Ajax)
     - Designed the Login and Register page and focus on the key point, I don't want to bother the visitor in this step, so keep the process as simple as possible.